 Nancy Williams: clarinetist, composer/arranger (ASCAP), educator

-Nancy Williams and her company Carpe Clarinet Publishing are in Rapid City, SD, while she teaches privately and works on her dissertation “History and Development of Clarinet in British Song.”
+Nancy Williams and her company Carpe Clarinet Publishing are in Rapid City, SD, while she teaches privately and works on her dissertation “History and Development of Secular British Song for Solo Voice and Clarinet.”
 A music educator for over twenty years and a band director for six, Williams is a sought-after instructor, clinician, and adjudicator.
 She has held faculty positions at Dordt, Northwestern, and Sioux Falls Colleges, and her students have received top chairs in all-state bands, orchestras, and jazz bands; private and collegiate music scholarships; and have been selected as finalists and winners in orchestral solo competitions.

 An active solo artist and chamber musician, Williams has performed throughout the United States, Europe, and New South Wales, Australia.
 Most recently, she has been a guest soloist at Black Hills State University, Dickinson State University, Sheridan College, Watertown Municipal Band, and Rapid City Municipal Band.
 She has played with the South Dakota Symphony Orchestra, Powder River Symphony, and Sheridan College Symphony Orchestra and currently is the Eb clarinetist for the Black Hills Symphony Orchestra.
 Groups in which Williams is performing and is a founding member include the Black Hills Symphony Wind Quintet, Clarinet Madness Clarinet Choir, Clarinet Quartattitude, and Calumet Clarinet Duo.
 Furthermore, her jazz career includes performing with the Temptations and Four Tops as well as regional big bands.